zotero-chinese/styles/tests/styles/125progress-in-biochemistry-and-biophysics/test.md

   <div class="csl-entry">[86]	Pearson J. Fat talk and its effects on state-based body image in women.
 Sydney, NSW, Australia, 2018</div>
   <div class="csl-entry">[87]	De Boer D, LaFavor T. The art and significance of successfully identifying resilient individuals A person-focused approach // Perspectives on resilience: Conceptualization, measurement, and enhancement.
 Portland, OR, United States, 2018</div>
   <div class="csl-entry">[88]	Harris L. Instructional leadership perceptions and practices of elementary school leaders[D].
 University of Virginia, 2014</div>
-  <div class="csl-entry">[89]	Hollander M M. Resistance to authority: Methodological innovations and new lessons from the Milgram experiment[D].
+  <div class="csl-entry">[89]	Hollander M M. Resistance to authority: Methodological innovations and new lessons from the Milgram experiment: 10289373[D].
 University of Wisconsin–Madison, 2017</div>
   <div class="csl-entry">[90]	Hutcheson V H. Dealing with dual differences: Social coping strategies of gifted and lesbian, gay, bisexual, transgender, and queer adolescents[D].
 The College of William &#38; Mary, 2012</div>
   <div class="csl-entry">[91]	Mirabito L A, Heck N C. Bringing LGBTQ youth theater into the spotlight.
 Psychology of Sexual Orientation and Gender Diversity, 2016, <b>3</b>(4): 499-500</div>
   <div class="csl-entry">[92]	Brodsky E. The year we thought about love.
 2016</div>